• Summary

 MLTSPNSR

-Provides that a landlord shall not request, obtain, or consider a consumer credit report or credit history for a prospective tenant who provides documentation that they are a victim of domestic violence, and shall not deny an application for rental housing on the basis of credit history when the applicant is a victim of domestic violence.
+Provides that a landlord shall not request, obtain, or consider a consumer credit report or credit history for a prospective tenant who provides documentation that they are a victim of domestic violence or recipient of rental subsidies, and shall not deny an application for rental housing on the basis of credit history when the applicant is a victim of domestic violence or receives rental subsidies.

 Go to top